adrian-miasik/unity-pomodoro/README.md

 ## Donate
 If you'd like to support my work, you can donate to help support this project via [GitHub Sponsors](https://github.com/sponsors/adrian-miasik) ❤️

-## Contribute
-Interested in contributing?
-Send me an email `unity-pomodoro@adrian-miasik.com` & poke me to make a contributing doc.
-We will also modify the credits bubble to include contributors if people start contributing.

 ## Contact Us / Support Line
 Need help?
 Found a bug?